 Distress Markers- Various colors

-Distress Tools/Mediums- Distress Water Brush Detail Tip, Distress Collage Medium, Distress Sprayer, Craft Mat, Heat it Heat tool, Blending Tools, Watercolor Paper, Distress Mixed Media Tag, Sanding Grip, Distress Resist Spray and box,
+Distress Tools/Mediums- Distress Water Brush Detail Tip, Distress Collage Medium, Distress Sprayer, Media Mat, Heat it Heat tool, Blending Tools, Distress Watercolor Paper, Distress Mixed Media Tag, Sanding Grip, Distress Resist Spray and Splatbox

-Tim Holtz/Sizzix- Vagabond 2, Flower Jar Set, Mixed Media
+Tim Holtz/Sizzix- Vagabond 2, Precision base plate, Flower Jar Set, Entomology, Mixed Media

 Tim Holtz/Idea-ology- Milk Caps, Sticker Clippings